 The Minneola tangela is a specific hybrid citrus fruit that is made by crossing the Duncan or Bowen grapefruit and the Darcy variety of tangerine, also called a mandarin orange.
 The fruit combines the sweetness of the mandarin with the tart flavors of the grapefruit, and it is highly prized for its juiciness and combination of sweet/sour flavors.

-The grapefruit is a subtropical citrus tree grown for its fruit which was originally named the “forbidden fruit” of Barbados.
+The grapefruit is a subtropical citrus tree grown for its fruit which was originally named the forbidden fruit of Barbados.
 The fruit is yellow-orange skinned, largely oblate and ranges in diameter from 10-15 cm.
 The flesh is segmented and acidic, varying in color depending on the cultivars, which include white, pink and red pulps of varying sweetness.

 The Tango mandarin has very similar eating qualities to the W. Murcott, boasting an easily peeled skin and separable flesh that’s up to 50% juice.
-This hybrid is completely seedless and only has a limited availability.
+This hybrid is completely seedless and only has limited availability.

 One of the most popular mandarin varieties, the W. Murcott is more resilient to colder temperatures than other mandarin varieties.
 The flesh is easy to peel and harbors easily separable, juicy sections which may or may not contain seeds.

 A clementine of the Nules family, this early season citrus often bridges the gap between production zones.